serebrov/so-questions/nodejs-upwork-oauth/README.md

 The [oauth-1.0a](https://github.com/ddo/oauth-1.0a) allows you to sign your requests in node.js and in client-side javascript.
 You still need to perform the oauth steps from your application, the library will only help you with signing.

-### The code
+## The code

-I tested the "Step 1" from the browser code and Upwork doesn't support it.
+I tested the `Step 1` from the browser javascript and Upwork doesn't support this scenario.
 If I send the regular POST request with ajax, it returns the 'Access-Control-Allow-Origin` error.
-And if I try this request using JSONP, Upwork responds with the 404 error.
+And if I try this request using `JSONP`, Upwork responds with the 404 error.

-So there is no JSONP support for the `api/auth/v1/oauth/token/request` endpoint.
-And the Steps 1-3 should be done using the server-side (anyway client side authentication would be non-secure).
+So there is no `JSONP` support for the `api/auth/v1/oauth/token/request` endpoint.

+The Steps 1-3 should be done using the server-side (anyway client side authentication would be non-secure).

-Here is how the token request looks:
+Here is how the token request looks (`Step 1`):

     oauthTest.step1_tempToken = function() {
         var request_data = {